zebra-acrobatic/c4-intro-network-sec-doc/guides/AT1-04-guide.md

   * Set the email address as your TAFE email address.
   * Set the group to admins.

-**Note**: In industry, to comply with access control policies; you would no longer sign in using the default built in admin account.
-You would only sign in using your new administrator account.
+**Note**: It is considered general good practice to comply with access control policies by only using new admin account and not the default built in admin account.
+This practice is not required in the lab environment.

 4. Add **multifactor authentication** to all user accounts by going to `Configure` > `Authentication` > `Multi-factor authentication` and setting One-time password (OTP) to All users.
-5. Log out and log in as the admin user you created earlier; you should be prompted to complete the multi-factor authentication process (when signing in with a user using MFA, you need to add your code to the end of your password).
+5. Log out and log in as the admin user you created earlier; you should be prompted to complete the multi-factor authentication process (when signing in with a user using MFA, you need to add your code to the end of your password). **Note** that each time you login without using the MFA code, it will generate a new private key and you will need to re-add it to your MFA password authentication app.
 6. To configure auto admin logout after inactivity, go to `System` > `Administration` > `Admin and user settings` > `Login security` and check the Logout admin session after X minutes of inactivity option.
 7. Create a login disclaimer under `System` > `Administration` > `Admin and user settings` by checking the `Enable login disclaimer` option.
 8. Disable all admin services from the WiFi and DMZ zones by going to `System` > `Administration` > `Device Access` and removing the check box for **HTTPs** and **SSH** under Admin services for the WiFi and DMZ zone.